frdmn/google-speedtest-chart/docs/Create-a-spreadsheet-to-collect-data.md

 1. Go to the Google Docs dashboard and create a new Spreadsheet using the big green "+" button on the right bottom:
   ![](http://up.frd.mn/lgMd7.png)
+1. Name the title of the spreadsheet "`Speedtest`", otherwise you can use `SPREADSHEET` environment variable while executing the script to use a different name.
 1. Fill in the first four columns `Date`, `Download`, `Upload` and `Ping`:
   ![](http://up.frd.mn/qS5LU.jpg)
 1. Copy the spreadsheet key from the URL into your `config.json`.